Skip to main content

 Risk of Contamination

-Do not allow the tip of the dispensing container to contact the eye, surrounding structures, fingers, or any other surface in order to minimize contamination of the solution.
-Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions.
+Do not allow the tip of the dispensing container to come into contact with eye, surrounding structures, fingers, or any other surface in order to minimize contamination of solution.
+Serious damage to eye and subsequent loss of vision may result from using contaminated solutions.

 Specific Populations